manar1305/yolov8-objectdetection/README.md

 - [YOLOv8] : YOLOv8's Python interface allows for seamless integration into your Python projects, making it easy to load, run, and process the model's output, install it using:
 - ```bash
    pip install ultralytics
-- Then Import YOLO in your Python code:
+- Then Import YOLO in your Python code
-- '''bash
-   from ultralytics import YOLO

 ## Installation